Empirical Game-Theoretic Analysis for Mean Field Games: Iterative EGTA for MFGs

-In EGTA, analyzing an intermediate empirical game is crucial for generating effective strategies\footnote{For discussion simplicity, we assume that players are fully symmetric (i.e., $N_p=1$).
-So the population index $i$ is dropped when the context is clear.}.
-Despite a MFG can be viewed as an interaction between two parties (i.e., a representative player and the population), the empirical game analysis for MFGs is more than constructing an explicit matrix and then applying a game-solver for two parties.
-Proposition~\ref{lemma: fake NE} shows that MFGs can only be solved with an explicit payoff matrix under certain restrictive conditions.
+In EGTA, analyzing an intermediate empirical game is crucial for generating effective strategies. \footnote{For discussion simplicity, we assume that players are fully symmetric (i.e., $N_p=1$) for illustrating the representation issue.
+So the population index $i$ is dropped when the context is clear.
+The analysis can be easily extended to MP-MFGs.} Despite an MFG model reduces the analysis to the study of interactions between two parties (i.e., a representative player and the population), computing a NE of an empirical MFG is more than constructing an explicit payoff matrix and then applying a game-solver for two parties as in finite games.
+Proposition~\ref{lemma: fake NE} shows that MFGs with a restricted strategy set can only be solved with an explicit payoff matrix under certain restrictive conditions.

-Consider a mean-field empirical game with an explicit payoff matrix representation shown in Table~\ref{tab: single-population matrix}.
+Consider an empirical MFG with an explicit payoff matrix representation shown in Table~\ref{tab: single-population matrix}.
 In the empirical game, there are 4 strategies $\Lambda=\{s_0,s_1,s_2,s_3\}$ in the restricted strategy set.
-Since the game is fully symmetric, the population would act following distributions $\mu=\{\mu_1,\mu_2,\mu_3,\mu_4\}$ induced by corresponding strategies in $\Lambda$.
-In the payoff matrix, the value in entry $(j, k), j,k \in \{0,1,2,3\}$ is $u(s_j, \mu_k)$, where $\mu_k$ is the distribution induced by $s_k$.
+Since the game is fully symmetric, the population would act following distributions $\mu=\{\mu_0,\mu_1,\mu_2,\mu_3\}$ induced by corresponding strategies in $\Lambda$.
+In the payoff matrix, the value in entry $(j, k)$, where $j,k \in \{0,1,2,3\}$, is $u(s_j, \mu_k)$, the utility of the representative player playing $s_j$ against the distributions $\mu_k$ induced by $s_k$.

 {}